microsoft/FluidFramework/docs/content/docs/glossary.md

 Fluid's API surface makes use of URLs, for example in the `Loader`'s `resolve()` method and `Container`'s `request()` method.
 The URL resolver is used to interpret these URLs for use with the Fluid service.

+## Aqueduct

+The Fluid Framework team's first attempt to reduce boilerplate code and create a more convenient wrapper around the core framework.